fremartini/aoe-balance-bot/README.md

 # Setup
 The bot requires the following environment variables to be set:
 - `token`: Discord bot token

+And provides the following optional parameters:
-- `logLevel` Level to filter logs displayed in the console
+- `logLevel` Level to filter logs displayed in the console (default: `INFO`)
     - 0: `FATAL`
     - 1: `WARN`
     - 2: `INFO`
+- `cacheExpiryHours` How long player data should be retained in the cache (default: `24`)